ibatulanandjp/thumbnail-api/README.md

 2. Job Queue: A RabbitMQ message queue to store incoming job requests.
 3. Worker: A separate process that listens to the job queue, processes the jobs, and generates thumbnails.
 4. Database: A MongoDB database to store job statuses and related information.
-5. Storage: A location in local file system to save the original images and generated thumbnails.
+5. Storage: A location in local file system (/public directory, in this case) to save the original images and generated thumbnails.

 ### Technologies used to implement the solution:
 - Language: JavaScript